Paradeluxe/Praditor/README.md

 Praditor also allows users to adjust parameters in the Dashboard to get a better performance.

-# From Authors
+# Authors
-If you have any questions in terms of how to use Praditor or its algorithm details, feel free to contact me at `zhengyuan.liu@connect.um.edu.mo` or `paradeluxe3726@gmail.com`.
+Praditor is written and maintained by Tony, Liu Zhengyuan from Centre for Cognitive and Brain Sciences, University of Macau.

-I'm new to GitHub and still learning how to use it.
-Please forgive me if there is something I missed.
-Thx XD
+If you have any questions in terms of how to use Praditor or its algorithm details, or you want me to help you write some additional scripts like **export audio files**, **export Excel tables**, feel free to contact me at `zhengyuan.liu@connect.um.edu.mo` or `paradeluxe3726@gmail.com`.

 # How to use Praditor?